 - A record of the vaccinations is provided to the applicant to keep and are entered into the State immunization database

-The I-693 form requires that applicants 15 and older have a test performed for Syphilis and Gonorrhea.
+The I-693 form requires that applicants 17 and older have a test performed for Syphilis or Gonorrhea, based on age and any signs or symptoms.
 Syphilis and Gonorrhea are both Sexually Transmitted Diseases that can be contagious and are also still a common infection throughout the world.
 Some applicants may not have symptoms of the disease, so the test is required to ensure that anyone who is infected be treated and will not be contagious in the US.

 The Syphilis test is done through a blood test called an RPR.
 If the results are normal, there is no Syphilis and that section of the examination if completed.
 If the results are abnormal, the laboratory will be able to run a second test with the same blood sample to verify if the results are truly abnormal.
 If the second test called a T. Pallidum-PA is abnormal, then the applicant should be treated for Syphilis before finishing the examination forms.
 At e7 Health, we can provide the treatment for Syphilis if needed.